mzaatar/FreightForwarding/README.md

 Here is the new Web-based Logistics CRM

 The applciation can handle the following:
-Markup : * System User and groups
+* System User and groups
 * Translaction and calculate profit per currency
 * Conatiner with different types
 * Sales and their revenue / profitability
 * Notification system / Work flow for the orders
-         * handle many types of shippment (air / sea / land) And much more !
+* Handle many types of shippment (air / sea / land) And much more !

 To start with just restore the DB on SQL Server 2012 or higher and host the app using IIS 7+